 Cycle counting is a periodic analysis of inventory in a storage location which is conducted through the counting of samples instead of physically counting the entire inventory available so as to quickly have an accurate estimate of the inventory available without causing a stop to the day-to-day working as is the case with physically counting every unit.

-There are broadly two methods of keeping track on inventory, perpetual inventory system, and periodic inventory system.
-Under a perpetual inventory system, every inflow and outflow is recorded in real time as it happens and therefore proper bookkeeping is maintained for this process.
+There are broadly two methods of keeping track of inventory, perpetual inventory system and periodic inventory system.
+Under a perpetual inventory system, every inflow and outflow is recorded in real-time as it happens, and therefore proper bookkeeping is maintained for this process.

 Types of Cycle Counting

-There are several types of cycle counting process as described below:
+There are several types of cycle counting processes as described below:

 This practice is useful when the storage has several items of one kind stored here.
-If at a time there are several units of one kind available then the organization gets a fair idea of how much stock it has and therefore they can pre-empt shortage and ordering requirements based on the periodic cycle counts.
+If, at a time, there are several units of one kind available, then the organization gets a fair idea of how much stock it has and, therefore, can pre-empt shortage and order requirements based on the periodic cycle counts.

-Under this company, specific categories are formulated and items are put under these categories.
-Generally, 3 categories are formulated, category A items are counted more frequently and generally comprise fast-moving items.
-Category B items are counted less frequently and category C items are counted even less frequently.
-There can be more categories as per the need, size, and variety of the inventory, however, this format of counting is generically termed as ABC analysis.
+Under this company, specific categories are formulated, and items are put under these categories.
+Generally, 3 categories are formulated; category A items are counted more frequently and generally comprise fast-moving items.
+Category B items are counted less frequently, and category C items are counted even less frequently.
+There can be more categories as per the need, size, and variety of the inventory; however, this format of counting is generically termed ABC analysis.

 Cycle Counting Procedure

-Having understood the concept of cycle counting, the natural question that follows is that if we are sampling inventory then what should be the basis of doing so and how frequently should we conduct the counting exercise to have a true and fair idea of the stock without compromising the day to day working, which is the basic premise of why cycle counting is being conducted.
-For these reasons, there are various techniques that have been formulated over time:
+Having understood the concept of cycle counting, the natural question that follows is that if we are sampling inventory, then what should be the basis of doing so, and how frequently should we conduct the counting exercise to have a true and fair idea of the stock without compromising the day to day working, which is the basic premise of why cycle counting is being conducted.
+For these reasons, there are various techniques have been formulated over time: